derekTurner/BabylonJSdemo25/NOTES.md

 Player03 - added two boxes with physics which interact with the character controller.
 Added a gui which shows pre defined text and a button, but not changing display

 Player04 - added boxes and collision detection which is listed on the gui.

+## Brought forward
+Gui 01 - basic gui with text and button
+Gui 04 - basic gui with text and button and slider